pd-projects/hugo-puredata.info/content/objects/send.md

 - receive~
 - samplerate~
 arguments:
+- type: symbol
-  symbol: 'send symbol (if given,  2nd inlet is suppressed,  default: empty symbol)'
+  description: 'send symbol (if given,  2nd inlet is suppressed,  default: empty symbol)'
 inlets:
   1st:
     any message: 'sends to the corresponding receive object,  or any named object